Free PNG Upscaler

 1. Drop your PNG file onto the upload area above or click "Browse Files" to select it.
 The tool accepts any PNG up to 20 MB.

-2. Choose your scale factor: 2x doubles dimensions, 3x triples them, and 4x quadruples them.
-A live preview shows the expected output dimensions.
+2. Choose your scale factor: 2x doubles dimensions, 3x triples them, 4x quadruples them - or select Custom to enter an exact target width and height in pixels.
+A live preview below the filename shows the expected output size.

 3. Select the upscaling algorithm that matches your image type.
-For most images, Lanczos is the safest default.
-For pixel art, always choose Pixel-Perfect.
+Lanczos is the best default for photos.
+CatRom keeps logos and UI sharp.
+Pixel-Perfect is the only correct choice for pixel art.

 Privacy & Security